 |Second Level Dispute||Health Plan forwards to IRE||60 Days after the Decision

 18 Mos from DOS (end)

-Certain benefits under the Health Choice Generations plan require a referral or prior authorization.
-PCPs are required to coordinate the member’s care by sending the member to a contracted Health Choice Generations specialist.
+Certain benefits under the Health Choice Pathway plan require a referral or prior authorization.
+PCPs are required to coordinate the member’s care by sending the member to a contracted Health Choice Pathway specialist.
 If a member receives healthcare services from any physician, hospital or other healthcare provider without getting a referral or authorization in advance, the member may have to pay for these services.
-Please click on the “Find a Doctor” link for a complete listing of Health Choice Generations providers.
+Please click on the “Find a Doctor” link for a complete listing of Health Choice Pathway providers.

-There are many services a member may obtain on their own, without prior approval from a provider or Health Choice Generations.
+There are many services a member may obtain on their own, without prior approval from a provider or Health Choice Pathway.

 The following services are covered as Preventive Care and do not require prior authorization.

 - Colorectal Screenings

 - Pap Smears, Pelvic Exams, and Clinical Breast Exam

 - Renal dialysis services that are obtained when a member is temporarily outside the plan’s service area and for the first Renal Dialysis visit so the Health Choice Case Management department is aware of the member’s dialysis needs and can coordinate follow-up care (along with the provider).
 Ongoing dialysis treatment does not require additional authorization(s).

 In addition to any exclusions or limitations described in the Health Choice Pathway Evidence of Coverage and Summary of Benefits, the following items in the list below are NOT covered except as indicated by Health Choice Pathway.